Fort Lauderdale–Hollywood International Airport: 2000–2014

-2015-present

-On October 11, 2016, Emirates announced that they would operate a flight from Dubai to Ft.
-Lauderdale daily using a Boeing 777-200LR.
-The airline decided on Fort Lauderdale instead of Miami, which has longer runways and better facilities for widebody aircraft and long-haul flights; FLL was chosen because of Emirates's codeshare agreement with JetBlue.
-The service ended in 2020 due to the COVID-19 pandemic.
+2015–present

+Emirates launched a flight to Dubai using a Boeing 777-200LR in December 2016.
+While major airlines tended to prefer flying into Miami, Emirates chose Fort Lauderdale as its gateway to South Florida because of its codeshare agreement with JetBlue and the airport's central location in the region.

 On January 6, 2017, a lone gunman opened fire inside Terminal 2 with a semi-automatic handgun, killing five people.
 The shooter was arrested by a BSO deputy within 85 seconds of when he began shooting.
 He was sentenced to five consecutive life sentences plus 120 years in prison.

 In 2018, NORAD announced that it would be stationing fighter jets at the airport during President Donald Trump's trips to Mar-a-Lago.

-As of 2018, the airport had been going through an extensive renovation and expansion project worth approximately $3 billion that has added gates, new parking, stores, and shops.
+That same year, the airport had started going through an extensive renovation and expansion project worth approximately $3 billion, adding gates, new parking, stores, and shops.
 The master plan calls for the construction of an Intermodal center, a people mover, a hotel, an increase in the number of gates from 62 to 95, and widening of the terminal access road.

-On February 15, 2023, El Al announced that they would commence seasonal operations with a flight from Tel Aviv to Ft.
-Lauderdale in September 2023, transitioning to year-round operations in Spring of 2024.
-The service will be operated onboard their 787 Dreamliner, and marks the first time the airport saw a direct flight to Israel.
+Emirates ended service to Fort Lauderdale in 2020.
+In 2021, it began flying to Miami instead, which had more cargo traffic and connecting flights to other countries.
+In the same year, Norwegian decided to discontinue all of its flights to the United States, leaving the Fort Lauderdale airport without transatlantic service.
+Norse Atlantic Airways launched a direct flight to Oslo in June 2022.

+In April 2023, historic flooding in the area caused severe disruptions at the airport, culminating in a complete closure as rainwater flooded parts of the tarmac and airport property.
+Norse Atlantic relocated to Miami in pursuit of more passengers and cargo in September 2023.
+The airline was also flying to London-Gatwick and had a crew base in Fort Lauderdale at the time.
+In the same month, El Al commenced a seasonal route to Tel Aviv for the Jewish High Holidays.
+It transitioned to year-round service in April 2024 despite the ongoing Gaza war and an Iranian attack on Israel two days prior.
+After Miami, Fort Lauderdale was El Al's second destination in South Florida, which has a large Jewish population.
+In October 2023, one month following El Al's commencement of service at the airport, officials broke ground on FLL's new Terminal 5, which is expected to be completed by mid-2026.

+In 2024, Southwest shifted its international flights from Fort Lauderdale to its hub in Orlando.